jcgaasch/PVPIAACL/README.md

 PIAAC_PVs_2012_M1 <- litnumps12(path = mypath, X = X)
 ```

-The return value of the `litnumps12()` is a list with `nopvs` elements (`nopvs` defines the number of PVs to draw for each respondent), each containing a data frame of the sequential ID, PVs for each dimension and, if specified, imputed versions of \code{X}.
+The return value of the `litnumps12()` is a list with `nopvs` elements (`nopvs` defines the number of PVs to draw for each respondent), each containing a data frame of the sequential ID, PVs for each dimension and, if specified, imputed versions of `X`.
 Additionally each list element is saved as a Stata file in the folder defined by `path`.
 Resulting plausible values are transformed onto the PIAAC 2012 scale (weighted means and standard deviations based on the SUF). **Note that PVs and nonresponse imputations have to arise from the same iteration when analyses with plausible values are performed**.

 ### The `litnum1215()` function

-For longitudinal analyses comparing changes between 2015 and 2012 in literacy (one ordinal item recoded $\Rightarrow$ 76 binary items at each time point) and numeracy (76 binary items at each time point) competencies use function `litnum1215()`.
-The sample is restricted to realized interviews of anchor persons in PIAAC-L wave two ($N = 3263$).
+For longitudinal analyses comparing changes between 2015 and 2012 in literacy (one ordinal item recoded and 75 binary items, i.e. 76 binary items at each time point) and numeracy (76 binary items at each time point) competencies use function `litnum1215()`.
+The sample is restricted to realized interviews of anchor persons in PIAAC-L wave two (*N* = 3263).
 It can be called in the following manner:

 ``` r
 litnum1215(path, X = NULL, nopvs = 10, itermcmc = 22000, burnin = 2000)
 ```

-The arguments and inputs defined by the user thus can be identically specified to `litnumps12()`.
+The arguments and inputs defined by the user can be specified identically to `litnumps12()`.
 Also the output created by the function is equal to `litnumps12()`.

 ### The `anchorpartner15()` function

-`PVPIAACL` has function `anchorpartner15()` for making comparisons of similarities and differences in competencies within couples using the PIAAC-L 2015 assessment data in the domains of literacy (one ordinal item recoded $\Rightarrow$ 76 binary items), numeracy (76 binary items), reading (50 binary items) and mathematics (25 binary items).
-Anchor persons and their partners are treated as one observation.
-The sample is restricted to completed partner interviews of anchor persons in PIAAC-L wave 2 and couples with a valid response to at leat two test items ($N=1359$).
+`PVPIAACL` has function `anchorpartner15()` for making comparisons of similarities and differences in competencies within couples using the PIAAC-L 2015 assessment data in the domains of literacy (one ordinal item recoded and 75 binary items, i.e. 76 binary items), numeracy (76 binary items), reading (50 binary items) and mathematics (25 binary items).
+Anchor persons and their partners are treated as one observation (i.e. they are listed in one row).
+The sample is restricted to completed partner interviews of anchor persons in PIAAC-L wave 2 and couples with a valid response to at leat two test items (*N* = 1359).
 The function's usage is

 ``` r
 anchorpartner15(path, Xanchor = NULL, Xpartner = NULL, nopvs = 10, itermcmc = 22000, burnin = 2000)
 ```

-The arguments and inputs defined by the user can be identically specified to `litnumps12()` except that the permanent person ID (named `pnrfestid`) must be used and two arguments `Xanchor` and `Xpartner` can be specified as data frames holding background variables of anchor persons and their partners respectively.
+The arguments and inputs defined by the user can be specified identically to `litnumps12()` except that the permanent person ID (named `pnrfestid`) must be used and two arguments `Xanchor` and `Xpartner` can be specified as data frames holding background variables of anchor persons and their partners respectively.
 Also the output created by the function is equal to `litnumps12()` except that the resulting plausible values are not linearly transformed onto the PIAAC 2012 scale because the partners were administered only the NEPS instruments for reading and mathematics.

 ## References